 People all over the world use mustard to relieve soreness.
 Many athletes carry around packets of mustard for leg cramps and tightness of the muscles.
 The vitamins and minerals, along with the vinegar found in prepared mustard, cause the nervous system to relax and reduce cramping and muscle contractions.
 Just eat a tablespoon of mustard when you start feeling those muscles twitch.
 Mustard can also be used externally to soothe muscles.
 In fact, some synthetic topical pain relievers were designed to replicate the stimulating effect of mustard on muscles.
 To make a paste, use dry ground mustard, along with a little bit of flour and water, and an egg if you’ve got it, and stir it into a thick goop.
 Soak a piece of gauze or a washcloth in the mixture, and apply to the sore area.
 You can also mix dry ground mustard and salt into warm water to create a foot bath, or even a full body soak to soothe sore feet and relieve all-over achiness.

 Mustard Oil for Hair Growth

 Everyone loves great hair.
 It’s a signal of virility and coolness.
 Mustard oil, when used as a hair treatment, offers a number of benefits to help you get a more dapper ‘do.
-Whether you suffer from dry hair, or slow growing roots, mustard oil contains vitamins like beta-carotene, and fatty acids that strengthen hair follicles and stimulate growth on the scalp.
-Rubbing table mustard into your forehead won’t change the direction of a receding hairline, but many cultures have used mustard oil for hair growth through the millennia, and the tradition shows no signs of stopping.
+Whether you suffer from dry hair or slow-growing roots, the mustard oil contains vitamins like beta-carotene and fatty acids that strengthen hair follicles and stimulate growth on the scalp.
+Rubbing table mustard on your forehead won’t change the direction of a receding hairline, but many cultures have used mustard oil for hair growth through the millennia, and the tradition shows no signs of stopping.